Jeans Care - Remove Blood Stain From Jeans

 For dried blood stains, mix a mild detergent with cold water and wet the stained area with a clean cloth.
 Once you blot the stain some, it will come off.
 For the residue, mix some ammonia in cold water and once again blot the stain.
 By now, most of the stain ought to have disappeared.
 If you still see some residue, sponge it with a clean cloth soaked in cold water.

-A few people suggest peroxide to clean the stain easily, but peroxide can cause further damage to denim and bleach it.
+A few people suggest peroxide to clean the stain easily, and I think it works great on whites, but peroxide can cause further damage to denim and bleach it.